gageoleighton/Arduinix/README.md

 # Arduinix
-Arduino Controlled Nixie tube clock with RTC
+Arduino Controlled Nixie tube clock with RTC DS3231

-Big thanks to Emblazed and Dave B. for publishing their code for the clock using SN74141 Chips This is my first major project in learing to code and also in design and homebrew of a PCB
+Big thanks to Emblazed and Dave B. for publishing their code for the clock using SN74141 Chips

+Uses a single library from https://github.com/adafruit/RTClib